agorischek/semantic-expect/README.md

 and [Vitest `setupFiles` configuration](https://vitest.dev/config/#setupfiles) for further details.

-## Matchers
+## Matcher

-Semantic Expect provides a `toHeed` matcher, which assesses whether input content follows a particular rule.
+Semantic Expect provides the `toDefinitely` matcher, which assesses whether input content meets some assertion.
 The input content itself will typically come from a non-deterministic process, such as an LLM or other generative AI technology, and thus can't be checked for equivalence with a hardcoded value using a traditional matcher like `toBe`.